Taylor Swift Is Terrified Of You & Unfortunately, She Has Every Reason To Be

 And this moment, which takes on a special salience after the theft of so many female stars' nudes:

 Taylor Swift makes more money than I will likely ever see; she's probably made enough money while I've been writing this sentence to pay off all of my student loans.
 But I don't know how any empathetic human can see the clear fear that permeates her every moment and not have some compassion for that.
 Or for Jennifer Lawrence, whose refusal to accept strange men camping out on her front lawn was painted as a refusal to "accept" fame.
 As Lawrence told Vogue in Sept 2013:

 I'd imagine her feelings on the matter have grown a few additional spikes in the past few weeks.

+I don't have a plan of action for how to make life better for these women — increased regulation of the paparazzi comes to mind, before another Princess Diana incident happens; an overhaul of the way we think of strangers' bodies also comes to mind.
+The public also has the right, it should be noted, to call out the bullshit when someone like Gwyneth Paltrow complains of how hard childcare can be when you're making a multi-million dollar movie.
 But it just seems like something we should be acknowledging when we think of these women and their lives: They have a lot of very valid reasons to be genuinely afraid of us.
 That's as much a part of their narrative in the aftermath of those hacked photos as who they might be dating.
 In fact, it's moreso.
 Neither we nor they should have to wait until someone gets physically hurt or otherwise violated before things get better.